 - Messages: Check if any text messages could not be delivered.

-- Status: Check if Infobib is subject to disruptions in general.
+- Status: Check if Infobip is subject to disruptions in general.

-Otiom is now using Alertdesk HTTP-checks to monitor each Infobib-service every minute of the day.
+Otiom is now using Alertdesk’s Uptime-checks to monitor each Infobip-service every minute of the day.
 Should one of these services fail, Otiom will get notified right away via Email, Slack, and Push-notification.

-What makes the HTTP-check a strong tool is its ability to communicate with arbitrary systems through a standard setup in Alertdesk.
+What makes the Uptime-check a strong tool is its ability to communicate with arbitrary systems through a standard setup in Alertdesk.
 No development is required.

 Moreover, by using Assertions, Otiom is able to process Infobip responses and set up specific rules.
 These rules are: